LOR vs PAR Dream11 Team Prediction: Fantasy Tips, Probable XIs For Today's Dhaka T20 Match 68

-Legends of Rupganj vs Partex Sporting Club Dream11 Team Prediction Dhaka T20 – Fantasy Playing Tips, Captain, Probable XIs For Today’s LOR vs PAR at Bangladesh Krira Shikkha Protisthan: In match no. 68 of Dhaka T20 tournament, Partex Sporting Club will lock horns with the Legends of Rupganj at the Bangladesh Krira Shikkha Protisthan on Sunday.
+Legends of Rupganj vs Partex Sporting Club Dream11 Team Prediction Dhaka T20 – Fantasy Playing Tips, Captain, Probable XIs For Today’s LOR vs PAR at Bangladesh Krira Shikkha Protisthan: In match no. 82 of Dhaka T20 tournament, Partex Sporting Club will lock horns with the Legends of Rupganj at the Bangladesh Krira Shikkha Protisthan on Sunday.
 The Dhaka T20 LOR vs PAR match will start at 9:30 AM IST – June 20.
 With just seven points to their name – Legends of Rupganj are lying at the 10th spot in the Dhaka T20 league table.
 They have won three out of their 11 matches so far.
 Meanwhile, Partex Sporting Club have also had a miserable campaign.
 They have played 11 matches but are yet to register their first victory.
 They have just one point to their name.
 Here are the Dhaka T20 Dream11 Team Prediction – Dream11 Guru Tips Prediction and LOR vs PAR Dream11 Team Prediction, LOR vs PAR Fantasy Cricket Prediction T10 game, LOR vs PAR Probable XIs Dhaka T20, Fantasy Cricket Prediction – Legends of Rupganj vs Partex Sporting Club, Fantasy Playing Tips – Dhaka T20.
-Also Read - JJ vs BHS Dream11 Team Prediction Hong Kong Women’s T20 Match 2: Captain, Vice-captain, Fantasy Tips- Jade Jets vs Bauhinia Stars, Playing 11s, Team News From Mission Road Ground at 7 AM IST June 20 Sunday
+Also Read - MSC vs SJDC Dream11 Team Prediction, Fantasy Tips Dhaka T20: Captain, Vice-captain - Mohammedan Sporting Club vs Sheikh Jamal Dhanmondi Club, Playing 11s, Team News of Match 73 From Shere Bangla National Stadium at 8:30 AM IST June 23 Wednesday

 Time: 9:30 AM IST.
-Also Read - SUR vs HAM Dream11 Team Prediction English T20 Blast South Group: Captain, Vice-captain, Fantasy Tips- Surrey vs Hampshire, Playing 11s, Team News From Kennington Oval at 11 PM IST June 18 Friday
+Also Read - MAR vs AUK Dream11 Team Prediction, Fantasy Tips ECS T10 Malta: Captain, Vice-captain - Marsa CC vs Atlas UTC Knights, Playing XIs For Today's Match 29 at Marsa Sports Complex at 12:30 PM IST June 22 Tuesday

 Venue: Bangladesh Krira Shikkha Protisthan.